-- I review their site and FAQ.
+- First, I review their site and FAQ.
 If the site is brochureware (a handful of pages with generic blah-blah-blah) that draws concern for me.
-There is no reason to not have every bit of information a potential customer may want front and center on a website!
+There is no reason to not have every bit of information a potential customer may want front and center on a website.

 - Next, if I am satisfied with the amount of valuable information on the website, I’ll email to see if I get a prompt and courteous response.
-This gives me an indication of what I can expect if I decide to trust them with my business.
+This gives me an window into what I can expect if I decide to trust them with my business.

-- Before I make the final decision, if possible, I talk to them on the phone to get a feel for their genuineness and personality and support levels.
+- Before I make the final decision, if possible, I talk to them on the phone to get a feel for their genuineness, personality and support levels.

 - I search for the company name to see what is out there including on social media.
 Good, bad and indifferent.

 - If I am making a major investment I will also check with the local Better Business Bureau to see if any complaints have been lodged.
-I’m not a fan of the BBB, but folks don't hesitate to complain there.
+I’m not a fan of the BBB, but this is another way to see if any patterns are forming.

 Taking the time to cover the above can help you find the right partner to work with and that you can trust.
-If you cannot get a warm fuzzy based on the above regardless of how tempting a sales pitch is, walk away.
+If you cannot get a warm fuzzy regardless of how tempting the sales pitch is, walk away.